Add a method to check for not nil

 array = [1, 'dog', nil] array.reject(&:nil?).count

-Updated by Hanmac (Hans Mackowiak) over 4 years ago
+Updated by Hanmac (Hans Mackowiak) about 5 years ago

 nobu (Nobuyoshi Nakada) wrote:

 Hanmac (Hans Mackowiak) wrote:

 does work for something similar like that.

 are you sure? i am currently on ruby 2.3.3 Windows